Imagining Alternatives

 The conceptual site plan put forth by Urban Renaissance Group (URG) shows intent to build up to 15 new developments on the 29 acre site where Lloyd Center currently sits.

-The URG Plan shows new developments in yellow and open spaces/green spaces in green.
-It envisions two new throughways stemming from 11th and 13th Ave.--the two streets on either side of Holladay Park.
-This continuation of the street grid is one of the distinct selling points of the URG Plan, according to some, as it will make navigating the planned redevelopment easier.
+The URG Plan shows new developments in yellow and “hardscaped” open spaces in green.
+It envisions two new throughways stemming from 11th and 13th Avenue—the two streets on either side of Holladay Park.
+This continuation of the street grid is one of the selling points of the URG Plan, according to some, as it will make navigating the planned redevelopment easier, and somehow make it less car-centric?

 • “We own the Freakybuttrue Peculiarium and would love to expand our business as a second, themed, interactive space in Lloyd Center.
 We've had our eye on Lloyd since emerging from the pandemic.
 I personally know and work with several creative people & groups who have viable small businesses, but not enough centralized, affordable space to execute their vision.”